ray-fung/Nebula/README.md

 Created by Ray Fung and Simon Duchastel

 If you have any issues, feel free to make an issue request!
-Otherwise, questions or comments can be sent to rayf1013@cs.washington.edu or simon@duchastel.com.
+Otherwise, questions or comments can be sent to rayf1013@cs.washington.edu.